Kjeeebs/Modular-hand/README.md

 # Modular-hand
 hub for codes for the modular hand project.
-When using fingers, download the MovingAvg lilbrary for a filter to smooth out values from the flex sensors, otherwise they will be jittery
+When using fingers, download the MovingAvg lilbrary for a filter to smooth out values from the flex sensors, otherwise they will be jittery\\
+Folder contains 3d print files for some components.